-OpenJDK is by definition more than that, OpenJDK *is* Java, in that the OpenJDK source forms the basis from which all other version of Java is created and, by extension, the use of OpenJDK brings developers closer to the epicenter of Java development.
+OpenJDK is by definition more than that, OpenJDK is Java.
+The OpenJDK source forms the basis from which all other version of Java is created.
+And by extension, the use of OpenJDK brings developers closer to the epicenter of Java development.

 Are you looking for Enterprise Architects with Java expertise?